-If you are looking for a definition of misophonia, it is a severe sensitivity to specific soft sounds and visual images.
-It also includes other forms of stimuli that cause an immediate extreme reaction.
-When a person hears the sounds, the person has a very strong emotional reaction such as hate, anger, anxiety, rage, and resentment.
-People who suffer with misophonia often report that they feel the person is intentionally making the sound, even though when they are calm and away from the sound, they acknowledge that the conclusion at that time was not accurate.
+Misophonia is a condition where a person has a severe sensitivity to specific soft sounds and visual images.
+When a person hears the sounds, the person has a very strong emotional reaction such as hate, anger, anxiety, rage, and resentment and physiological distress.
+People who suffer with misophonia often report that they feel the person is intentionally making the sound, even though when they are calm and away from the sound, they usually acknowledge that the conclusion at that time was not accurate.

 A person experiencing misophonia generally has excellent hearing.
 It is not a sensitivity to the volume of sound, but an emotional and physiological reaction to specific sounds.
 At first it is generally the sounds of specific individuals that cause the reaction, but it usually spreads to the sounds made by others and to additional sounds.
 The chewing sound of a friend may be annoying, while the chewing sound of a parent elicits (forces automatically) a strong reaction and is intolerable.